Promptpay

 7. The customer selects the Promptpay method.

-8. The request for processing the payment is sent from Payment Page to the payment platform.
+8. The request for processing the payment by using the Promptpay method is received by the payment platform.

 9. The payment platform processes the request.

-10. The data for displaying the payment instructions to the customer is sent from the payment platform to Payment Page.
+10. The data for displaying the payment instructions to the customer is sent from the provider service to the payment platform.

 11. The payment instructions are displayed to the customer.